Davphla/Minilibc/README.md

 ## Why Minilibc?

 - **Lightweight**: Focused on essential functionality without the overhead of a full standard library.
-- **Optimized**: Written in assembly for high performance and efficiency.
-- **Portable**: Can be integrated into low-level systems or embedded environments where minimal dependencies are critical.
 - **Educational**: Ideal for learning about low-level programming and assembly language techniques.

 ---